voliol/universal-pokemon-randomizer/README.md

 # Description of the Palette Test Branch
 What is this:
-A branch for a framework for palette randomization in all generations (I-V), and porting the implementation from Artemis251's Pokemon Emerald Randomizer for gens III-5.
+A branch for a framework for palette randomization in all generations (I-V), and porting the implementation from Artemis251's Pokemon Emerald Randomizer for gens III-V.
 Neither are finished, and I am still working on it.
 The reason for uploading now is to facilitate collaborations.
 If you want to implement parts of in your branch I can't stop you, but I ask that you wait before it is more finished.